 Nannie, aka Nathalie, was born on April 14, 1971 in Verviers, Belgium.
 As far as she can remember, there were always cats around her.
 The first she-cat Nannie cried for was a black beauty who answered to the name “Nic-Nac”.
 In Belgium, “nic-nacs” are cookies in the shape of letters or gears, with a pastel-colored meringue “iced gem” on top.
 “Nic-nacs” were often found in Saint Nick‘s treat bag when he visited Nannie’s Belgian home on the night of December 5th.
 In Nannie’s dialect, Walloon, “Nic-nacs” have the exact same meaning as in English: “stuff”, trinket, bibelot or curio.

-Curio‘usly enough, in the Walloon language, “losing one’s nic-nacs” means that you have ‘lost it’ or gone nuts… Maybe “Dj’aveûs pièrdou mès nic-nac” (“I had gone… ‘nick-nacks’”) when I started writing The Dreamtime Cats?
-Who is to say… One true loss during Nannie’s childhood was when Nic-Nac the cat, while fostered by a relative, decided to heed the call of the wild and vanish in a cornfield, never to return.
+‘Curio‘usly enough, in the Walloon language, “losing one’s nic-nacs” means that you have ‘lost it’ or gone nuts… Maybe “Dj’aveûs pièrdou mès nic-nac” (“I had gone… ‘nick-nacks’”) when I started writing The Dreamtime Cats?
+Who is to say… One true loss during Nannie’s childhood though, was when Nic-Nac the cat, while fostered by a relative, decided to heed the call of the wild and vanish in a cornfield, never to return.
 Many years later, adult Nannie understood that the big gaping wound in the little girl’s heart may have had a specific purpose: that of remembrance, of things yet unknown buried deep down atavic layers of time.
-Ever since that A-Ha moment, Nannie has seen it as Spirit shocking her into remembering.
-When her cat got lost in that field corn left a mark on Nannie’s psyche, for a reason, then, only known to Mystery.

-The first ‘corn strike’ in her life was when 4-year-old Nannie, from her tiny schoolyard in Belgium, let go of a balloon that magically landed in a Mexican milpa (cornfield,) an episode described in the ‘home/milpa’ section of this website.
-Another ‘corn event‘ in her childhood happened when she got briefly ‘swallowed’ by a vortex-like cornfield while riding a Black Shetland pony amidst tall stalks in Normandy, France, where her father had grown up after World War II…
+When her cat got lost in that field, its cereal, corn, left a mark on Nannie’s psyche, for a reason, then, only known to Mystery.
+The first ‘corn strike,’ before the loss of Nic Nac, was when 4-year-old Nannie, from her tiny schoolyard in Belgium, let go of a balloon that magically landed in a Mexican milpa (cornfield,) an episode described in the ‘home/milpa’ section of this website.
+Another ‘corn event‘ in her childhood happened when she got briefly ‘swallowed’ by a vortex-like cornfield.
+It was as though, while riding a Black Shetland pony amidst very tall corn stalks, time stood still or ran backwards, disorienting the little girl who, for a while, wondered whEN and where she was.
+That happened in Normandy, France, where her father had grown up after World War II…

 Many an American reading the words ‘war’ and ‘Normandy’ will automatically form a thought association with the D-Day landings.
-Well now Nannie’s birthplace in Belgium, a crossroads between three countries, is also located right in the middle of important battlefields from that era, such as the Battle of the Bulge or the Battle of Hürtgen Forest.
+Well now, Nannie’s birthplace in Belgium, a crossroads between three countries, is also located right in the middle of important battlefields from that era, such as the Battle of the Bulge or the Battle of Hürtgen Forest.
 In that region, cornfields surround the local Henri-Chapelle Cemetery, where almost 8,000 U.S. soldiers are buried.
 The burial grounds are dotted with countless white crosses and stars, throughout an eerily serene green landscape that guards their eternal sleep.

-Many decades later, Nannie would learn that said Freinet school was less than five miles away from where D.H.
-Lawrence died, at ‘Villa Robermond,’ with Aldous Huxley at his bedside.
-First buried in Vence, Lawrence’s ashes would be taken to his ranch in New Mexico, making her wonder if she was inadvertently following writer ghosts to go full circle with something that still needed to be fully grasped…
+The pendant was created by one of the ladies on vacation with other Belgian teachers’ families gathered on the school grounds of the late Célestin Freinet (15 October 1896 – 8 October 1966), noted French pedagogue whose teaching methods all those vacationers followed.
+Many decades later, Nannie would learn that said Freinet school was less than five miles away from where the British writer D.H.
+Lawrence died, at ‘Villa Robermond,’ with his fellow writer friend Aldous Huxley at his bedside.
+First buried in Vence, Lawrence’s ashes would be taken to his ranch in Northern New Mexico, a land adored by Nannie, which made her wonder if she was inadvertently following writer ghosts to go full circle with something deep and ancient that still needed to be fully grasped… The way to grasp Spirit breadcrumbs was mostly through writing stories first…